David Morin, Ph. D.Associate Professor, Faculty of Arts, Humanities and Social Sciences, Université de Sherbrooke

-Vivek Venkatesh is Professor of Inclusive Practices in Visual Arts in the Department of Art Education at the Faculty of Fine Arts at Concordia University, director of the Centre for the Study of Learning and Performance, director of SOMEONE project, co-founder/co-curator of the multimedia and musical projects Landscape of Hate and Landscape of Hope and founder of the Grimposium Festival and conference series.
+Vivek Venkatesh is Associate Professor of Inclusive Practices in Visual Arts in the Department of Art Education at the Faculty of Fine Arts at Concordia University, director of the Centre for the Study of Learning and Performance, director of SOMEONE project, co-founder/co-curator of the multimedia and musical projects Landscape of Hate and Landscape of Hope and founder of the Grimposium Festival and conference series.
 He is a filmmaker, multimedia artist and an interdisciplinary applied learning scientist.
 His research and creative works investigate the intersection between classroom learning, public pedagogy and digital media—especially with respect to the sociocultural impacts of increased mobile and social media use in the broad context of citizen education.

 DIRECTOR OF THE SCIENTIFIC COMMUNITY OF THE UNESCO CHAIR